-How long will my articles remain electronically available?
+How long will my articles or chapters remain electronically available?

-Your articles will be held on our servers for 14 days.
+Your scans will be held on our servers for 14 days.
 It is your responsibility to download and save or print the articles.
 The Libraries will not repeatedly copy the same articles for the same person.
-Please save your articles outside of ILLiad as soon as you receive them.
+Please save your items outside of ILLiad as soon as you receive them.

-How long does it take to get an article?
+How long does it take to get an article or chapter?

 The Libraries are committed to providing 48 hour turnaround time.
 This means we will deliver your requested items within 48 hours Monday through Friday.
 Weekends, holidays and closings are not counted in calculating delivery times.
 Library users should carefully consider the urgency of their need before submitting a request.
 Submitting a request for an item you need right away at 4:30 pm on a Friday means you will not have your item until Monday at the earliest.